Skip to content

 A successful findByIds("FR,DE,US") stores three slices.
 On failure, findAll() recovers all three from the same "country" store partition.

-The message includes: splitter name, operation (splitOnStore / splitOnRecover / merge), failover name, expiry config, domain, and the original cause message — sufficient to diagnose the failure without a debugger.
+The wrapped exception carries full diagnostic context — splitter name, operation (splitOnStore / splitOnRecover / merge), failover name, expiry config, domain, and the original cause — so a splitter bug is visible in the logs and metrics without a debugger.
+The end user does not write any try/catch around it.

 Next Steps